UtrechtUniversity/researchcloud-items/docs/playbooks/reverse_proxy.md

 ## Description

 This component allows you to configure a list of *locations* which will be turned into reverse proxies.
-You can configure the proxy backend, timeouts and limits, and authentication options, including SRAM authentication and HTTP basic auth.
+You can configure the proxy proxy_pass, timeouts and limits, and authentication options, including SRAM authentication and HTTP basic auth.

 When using HTTP basic auth, you must set the `htpasswd` attribute to refer to a file existing under the location `/etc/nginx/passwd/`.
 You can either: